Ahren-Chen/MeshGenerator/logbook.md

 Feb 21 2023:
 * Created a Vertex class as part of the new Mesh ADT and created an interface for converters
 * Implemented a VertexConverter class based on the converter interface where it will convert to mesh acceptable

+Feb 21 2023: Mingyang Xu
+* Modify the input of the segment generation method.
+* Changed the color of segment, vertex, and polygon member variables.
+* Simplify the generation method of polygon.
+* Generate polygon from polygon_ The method of neighbor and center point calculation has changed from the index based on the segmentation list to the specific segment object.
+* still need to make the same changes to other methods.